-Section Investment banking Chapters 1 - 3 No corrections identified 4.1.2 Forms of capital increase Companies contemplating a capital increase must ask the following questions: What is the current market receptiveness?
-In other words, what are the current interest rates and stock market climate?
+Section Investment banking Chapters 1 - 3 No corrections identified 4.1.2 Forms of capital Companies contemplating a capital increase must ask the following questions: increase What is the current market receptiveness?
+In other words, what are the current interest rates and stock marke climate?
 Is there any dilution risk (see section 4.1.4, p.
 33)?
 How will earnings per share (EPS) be affected?
 At what price is the company able to issue equity?
+Does the company truly need additional equity capit. tal and if so why?
 Does the company truly need additional equity capital, and if so, why?
 What should be the amount of the increase?
 How much money does the company need?
 What form of capital increase should the company choose?
-The Swiss Code of Obligations (CO) distinguishes three forms of capital increase.
-Figure 1 Legal forms of capital increase Forms of capital increase 1.
-Ordinary capital increase (CO, Art.
+The Swiss Code of Obligations (CO) distinguishes three for orms of capital increase.
+Fig.4-2 Legal forms of capital increase Forms of capital increase 1.
+Ordinary capital increase Extraordinary capital increase (CO, Art.
 650 and 652 et seq.)
-Extraordinary capital increase 2.
-Authorised capital increase (CO, Art.
-653s) 3.
-Conditional capital increase (CO, Art.
-653 et seq.)
+2. Authorised 3.
+Conditional capital increase [CO, Art.
+651 et seq.]
+(CO, Art.
+653 et seq.]
 Ordinary capital increase The general meeting votes in favour of a capital increase and entrusts it to the board of directors.
-This form of capital increase may be decided upon at any time, and is not contingent on a particular purpose . • An ordinary capital increase must be executed within six months . • The total amount of the capital increase may be freely determined.
+This form of capital increase and entrusts it to the board of directors. increase may be decided upon at any time, and is not contingent on a particular purpose.
+An ordinary capital increase must be executed within six months.
+The total amount of the capital increase may be freely determined.
 Capital band It is similar to the ordinary capital increase.
 The AGM can vote on an increase at any time and authorise the board of directors to carry it out.
 The difference to the ordinary increase lies mainly in the time limit and the amount of capital (capital band).
-With the capital band, the share capital can also be reduced. • The capital band is more flexible in terms of time.
+With the capital band, the share capital can also be reduced.
+The capital band is more flexible in terms of time.
 The board of directors can flexibly change the capital within a bandwidth (capital band) of five years.

-50% of the previous equity capital.
+However, the amount of the increase (capital band) is limited to a maximum of 50% of the previous equity capital.
+The purpose can be arbitrary.
+As a rule, it is for the acquisition of participations, mergers or large investments.
+Conditional capital increase A conditional capital increase is used for a specific purpos conversion of convertible bonds or the exercise of an option